 This affects all version of Ruby.

-#3 Updated by Zachary Scott 10 months ago
+#3 Updated by Zachary Scott over 1 year ago

 - Status changed from Assigned to Closed

 - % Done changed from 0 to 100